 Thomas began his Disney career in 1998 as a hotel director for Disney Cruise Line and was instrumental in launching the Disney Wonder, the second ship in the Disney fleet.
 He later served as general manager of Food & Beverage and Special Events at Epcot.
 Before returning to Disney in 2017, Thomas served as the chief operating officer of Crystal Cruise Line, leading efforts to define “The Crystal Experience,” a concept that would set the bar for luxury vacations, with a focus on nurturing a positive employee culture.

 Born in Austria, Thomas earned his degree in hotel management and administration in Innsbruck.
 A lifelong learner, he has also received several business certifications from such institutions as Cornell University, the Hotel School of Lausanne and the Hotel School of Salzburg.

 Charles B. Robertson

 American is the largest cruise line operating on U.S. waters, with the newest fleet of coastal cruise ships and riverboats in the U.S. All ships accommodate 100-200 passengers, and are built, crewed, and registered in the USA.
-With over 35 itineraries in 25 states, American operates on the waterways of New England, Alaska, the Pacific Northwest, the Mississippi River system, and the Southeast.
+With over 35 itineraries, American operates on the waterways of New England, Alaska, the Pacific Northwest, the Mississippi River system, and the Southeast.